Healthcare in India

-India has a multi-payer universal health care model that is paid for by a combination of public and private health insurance funds along with the element of almost entirely tax-funded public hospitals.
-The public hospital system is essentially free for all Indian residents except for small, often symbolic co-payments in some services.
+India has a multi-payer universal health care model that is paid for by a combination of public and government regulated (through the Insurance Regulatory and Development Authority) private health insurances along with the element of almost entirely tax-funded public hospitals.
+The public hospital system is essentially free for all Indian residents except for small, often symbolic co-payments for some services.

-Since the country's independence, the public hospital system has been entirely funded through general taxation.